OnelioViera/devconnector-v2/README.md

 2. npm i -D nodemon concurrently

-3. Make the following file, server.js
+3. Make the following file, server.js in the root directory.

 --This is the content of the server.js file--